Properties of Noncommutative Renyi and Augustin Information: Introduction

 \section{Introduction}

-Error exponent analysis aims at evaluating the exponential behavior of the performance (e.g.~the error probability or success probability) of the underlying system when a certain \emph{size} or \emph{rate} is fixed.
+Error exponent analysis aims at evaluating the exponential behavior of the performance (e.g.~the error probability or success probability) of the underlying system when certain \emph{size} or \emph{rate} is fixed.
 Early studies can be found in hypothesis testing, detection and estimation theory, and varieties of statistical applications \cite{Che52, Che56, Hoe63, Hoe67, Leh86, Bah67, Bah71, Bah83, KK86, Cha80, Ber71, Ber80, DZ98}.
 It is arguably a substantial research topic in information theory because the analysis can be viewed as a refinement of Shannon's seminal source coding and channel coding theorem~\cite{Sha48}.
-In this paper, we focus on the problems of information transmission or the so called channel coding.
-Let $\mathscr{W} : x \mapsto W_x$ be a probabilistic channel that maps symbols from the input alphabet $\mathcal{X}$ to an output measurable space.
+In this paper, we focus on the problems of information transmission or the so-called channel coding.
+Let $\mathscr{W} : x \mapsto W_x$ be a probabilistic channel that maps symbols from the input alphabet $\mathcal{X}$ to an measurable output space.
 The goal of a communication system is to design a good coding strategy for $n$ uses of the channel that minimizes the error probability of decoding.
-Drawing connection to the large deviation principle \cite{DZ98}, the optimal exponent given a fixed transmission rate $R$ is determined by the \emph{Fenchel-Legendre transform} of the scaled R\'enyi information $E_0^{(1)}(s,P)$ \cite{Fei55, Sha59b, Fan61, Gal65, Gal68, SGB67, SGB67b, Gal68, Ari73, DK79, PV10b, Nak16b}:\footnote{More precisely, Eq.~\eqref{eq:exponent_err} was proven for any fixed rate below the channel capacity and above the critical rate \cite{Gal65, SGB67, Gal68, CK11}, i.e.~the $\frac12$ order R\'enyi capacity $C_{\frac12,\mathscr{W}}$ defined in Eq.~\eqref{eq:radius0} later.
-Recently, Nakibo\u{g}lu in \cite[Lemma 14]{Nak16b} showed that Eq.~\eqref{eq:exponent_err} holds for any fixed rate greater than $C_{\frac{1}{1+L}, \mathscr{W}}$ under list decoding \cite{CK11} with list size $L \in \{1,\ldots, M-1\}$, where $M$ is the size of the message set. }
+Drawing a connection to the large deviation principle \cite{DZ98}, the optimal exponent given a fixed transmission rate $R$ is determined by the \emph{Fenchel-Legendre transform} of the scaled R\'enyi information $E_0^{\texttt{r}}(s,P)$ (maximized over all priors $P$) \cite{Fei55, Sha59b, Fan61, Gal65, Gal68, SGB67, SGB67b, Gal68, Ari73, DK79, PV10b, Nak16b}:\footnote{More precisely, Eq.~\eqref{eq:exponent_err} was proven for any fixed rate below the channel capacity and above the critical rate \cite{Gal65, SGB67, Gal68, CK11}, the rate at which the slope of the right-hand side of \eqref{eq:exponent_err} is $-1$.
+Recently, Nakibo\u{g}lu in \cite[Lemma 29]{Nak16b} showed that Eq.~\eqref{eq:exponent_err} holds for any fixed rate greater than $C_{\frac{1}{1+L}, \mathscr{W}}$ under list decoding \cite{CK11} with list size $L \in \{1,\ldots, M-1\}$, where $M$ is the size of the message set. }

-where $\eps^\star(n,R)$ denotes the optimal error probability; $C_{\mathscr{W}}$ is the channel capacity; and $E_0^{(1)}(s,P)$ for a prior probability mass function $P$ is called the \emph{auxiliary function} introduced by Gallager \cite{Gal65, Gal68}:
+where $\eps^\star(n,R)$ denotes the optimal error probability; $C_{\mathscr{W}}$ is the channel capacity; and $E_0^{\texttt{r}}(s,P)$ for a prior probability mass function $P$ is called the \emph{auxiliary function} introduced by Gallager \cite{Gal65, Gal68}: